DashaDaria/workout-buddy/spec.md

-# Specifications for the Rails Assessment
+# Specifications for the Rails with jQuery Assessment

 Specs:
-- [x] Using Ruby on Rails for the project
+- [x] Use jQuery for implementing new requirements
-- [x] Include at least one has_many relationship.
-User has many workouts.
-- [x] Include at least one belongs_to relationship.
-Workout belongs to User.
+- [x] Include a show resource(exercise pages, workout pages) rendered using jQuery and an Active Model Serialization JSON backend.
+- [x] Include an index resource (workouts) rendered using jQuery and an Active Model Serialization JSON backend.
-- [x] Include at least one has_many through relationship.
-Workout has many exercises through workout_exercise and vice versa.
+- [ x] Include at least one has_many relationship (workout has many exercises) in information rendered via JSON and appended to the DOM.
+- [x] Use your Rails API and a form to create a resource and render the response without a page refresh.(create new exercise)
+- [x] Translate JSON responses into js model objects.(exercise object)
-- [x] The "through" part of the has_many through includes at least one user submittable attribute.
-Exercise_attributes.
+- [x] At least one of the js model objects must have at least one method added by your code to the prototype.(format text methods)
-- [x] Include reasonable validations for simple model objects.
-User ad workout have simple validations.
-- [x] Include a class level ActiveRecord scope method.
-Scoping for completed exercises.
-- [x] Include a nested form writing to an associated model using a custom attribute writer.
-New workout for current_user.
-- [x] Include signup
-- [x] Include login
-- [x] Include logout
-- [x] Include third party signup/login (OmniAuth w/Facebook)
-- [x] Include nested resource show or index (URL e.g. users/2/recipes).
-User/id/workouts
-- [x] Include nested resource "new" form (URL e.g. recipes/1/ingredients).
-User/id/workouts/new
-- [x] Include form display of validation errors (form URL e.g. /recipes/new).
-Included field with errors.

-Confirm:
-- [x] The application is pretty DRY
+Confirm
+- [x] You have a large number of small Git commits
-- [x] Limited logic in controllers
+- [x] Your commit messages are meaningful
-- [x] Views use helper methods if appropriate
-- [x] Views use partials if appropriate
+- [x] You made the changes in a commit that relate to the commit message
+- [x] You don't include changes in a commit that aren't related to the commit message